akai-hana/dotfiles/README.md

 ***
 these are my dotfiles.

-they contain everything; from config files and personal scripts to my "milk outside a bag of milk"-inspired rice.
+they contain everything; from config files and personal scripts, to my "milk outside a bag of milk"-inspired rice.

 you're welcome to take anything you might like. :)
 ***